unisonweb/unison/unison-src/transcripts/merge2.md

 .> project.delete project
 ```

-## Term conflict with a constructor
+## Type update+rename conflict

-In this example, Alice updates a type, while Bob "updates" one of the constructors (by changing it to a term), and adds
+Renaming a constructor is modeled as an update, so if Alice updates a type and Bob renames one of its constructors but
-back a name for the constructor somewhere else.
-Bob didn't actually update the type itself, but there is nonetheless
-a conflict between Alice's type (due to one of its constructors) and Bob's term.
+doesn't change its hash, that's still a conflict.

 ```ucm:hide
 .> project.create-empty project